-MANAGEMENT'S DISCUSSION AND ANALYSIS Year Ended December 31, 2012 (Dollars in Thousands)
+NASSAU COUNTY SEWER AND STORM WATER FINANCE AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS Year Ended December 31, 2013 (Dollars in Thousands)

-As management of the Nassau County Sewer and Storm Water Finance Authority, we offer readers of the financial statements this narrative overview and analysis of our financial activities for the year ended December 31, 2012.
+As management of the Nassau County Sewer and Storm Water Finance Authority, we offer readers of the financial statements this narrative overview and analysis of our financial activities for the year ended December 31, 2013.
 We encourage readers to consider the information presented here in conjunction with the financial statements.

 The Nassau County Sewer and Storm Water Finance Authority (the "Authority") was established in 2003 by the State of New York (the "State") under the Nassau County Sewer and Storm Water Finance Authority Act, codified as Title 10-D of Article 5 of the Public Authorities Law of the State, as a public benefit corporation.
-The Authority was established primarily to refinance outstanding sewer and storm water resources debt issued by or on behalf of Nassau County (the "County") and the financing of future County sewer and storm water resources projects, ultimately providing substantial savings to the County and its residents.
+The Authority was established primarily to refinance outstanding sewer and storm water resources debt issued by or on behalf of Nassau County (the "County") and the financing of future County sewer and storm water resources projects.

-The Authority has acquired all the sewer and storm water resources infrastructure, buildings, equipment and related assets, other than land, (the "System") of the County pursuant to a financing and acquisition agreement dated March 1, 2004, by and between the Authority and the County (the "Agreement").
+The Authority has acquired all of the sewer and storm water resources infrastructure, buildings, equipment and related assets, other than land, (the "System") of the County pursuant to a financing and acquisition agreement dated March 1, 2004, by and between the Authority and the County (the "Agreement").
 The Authority is paying for the System in installments equal to the debt service requirements on outstanding bonds issued by or on behalf of the County (including bonds issued by the Nassau County Interim Finance Authority ("NIFA") on behalf of the County), originally issued to finance the System ("County Bonds").
 In addition, as part of such purchase price, the Authority may, at the request of the County, refinance the County Bonds.
 Most of the Authority's revenues are derived through the imposition, by the County, of assessments for sewer and storm water resources services.
 The County has directed each city and town receiver of taxes to remit all such assessments directly to the Trustee for the Authority's bonds.
 The Authority receives sufficient funds to service all debt, including County Bonds, pay its operating expenses and remit the remaining funds to the Nassau County Sewer and Storm Water Resources District (the "District").
 The District is responsible for paying all of the operational costs of the County's sewer and storm water resources services, including repairs and maintenance on the System.
 This includes the repairs needed at the facilities damaged by Superstorm Sandy.
+See note 7 for discussion of future repairs and maintenance related to the new operation and maintenance agreement.